Midnight mass, carols usher in Christmas in Goa amid pandemic | Entertainment

 Midnight mass, carols usher in Christmas in Goa amid pandemic

-The peel of the midnight bells in churches and the carols reverberating the praise of Lord Jesus ushered in the Christmas festivities in Goa amid the COVID-19 pandemic.
+The peal of the midnight bells in churches and carols reverberating in praise of Lord Jesus ushered in the Christmas festivities in Goa amid the COVID-19 pandemic.
 The Christmas celebration in the state, where nearly 30 per cent population is Christian, started with traditional fervour amid strict adherence to the standard operating procedures (SOPs) laid down by the state government.

 ''People came out in large numbers to attend the midnight mass.
 However, only 200 people were allowed to attend the mass in each church and the attendees had to maintain physical distance, wear masks and sanitise their hands,'' a priest attached to Our Lady of the Immaculate Conception Church in Panaji said on Friday.
 The size of the crowd for the masses during the day will have to be decided by the priest in each church, he said.